werererer/japokwm/README.md

 japokwm
 ```
 ## Acknowledgements
-japokwm forked dwl and uses to do the heavy lifting
+japokwm forked dwl and uses wlroots to do the heavy lifting